uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 The first command (``cd``), which we explain in the :ref:`Navigating the File System <linux-file-system>` section, ensures that you are in your home directory.
-The second picks up a compressed file from our GitHub site.
+The second downloads up a compressed file from our GitHub site.
 And finally, the third command decompresses that file.

+(As an aside, be very careful when running ``wget`` commands that you find in instructions on the internet.
+You should always verify that the download site is legitimate.)

 After you run these commands, your home directory will contain a ``linux-tutorial-files`` directory that has some files